pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 },
 ```

-And that pretty much sums it up for the model.
-Now lets head to the visualization
+And that sums it up for the model.
+Now, let’s head to the visualization
 of the data returned from ES.

 Setting up Controllers and Views
 --------------------------------

 Thanks to the neat search method in the model the controller will simply
-look like this, where the `if` statement is there only to ensure the controller doesn't
+look like this; where the `if` statement is there only to ensure the controller doesn't
 fail if the search form is submitted empty.

 ```ruby